cheetamaru/revisualized-app-for-discogs/README.md

 - [x] In username input create a reset suffix
 - [ ] Cover Image error fallback
 - [x] Format image fallback
-- [ ] Card description filter
+- [x] Card description filter
 - [ ] Create custom loading page for wantlist
 - [x] Make caching with unstable_cache
 - [ ] Make better card design
 - [ ] Make a user card by click on the avatar
-- [ ] Try to make width of a lone grid ajustable
+- [ ] Try to make width of a lone grid adjustable
 - [ ] Change cover size if its not a square (in cassettes)
 - [ ] Apply ddd principle to the project
 - [ ] Stylize error page